Wellington, most people would say in Shropshire, but strictly in the County of The Wrekin, was awarded Walkers are Welcome status in June, 2010.

 the news page.

-- We have produced a newsletter about the various things happening this summer, a pdf version is here
+- In 2016 we produced a newsletter about the various things happening this summer, a pdf version is here

-- We have revised the information leaflet about the group which now includes a membership form, a pdf version is here
+- In 2016 we revised the information leaflet about the group which now includes a membership form, a pdf version is here

-- Annual Report 2015 Walkers are Welcome Towns have to produce an annual report to maintain their status.
-This year we have decided to publish our report,
+- Annual Reports Walkers are Welcome Towns have to produce an annual report to maintain their status.
+We have decided to publish our reports

 We have now had very good feedback from our monitor